cedricmarcelino/sample-ecommerce/README.md

 8. The design is responsive.
 9. Break-points for design are 414px for mobile and 1440px for desktop version.
 10. The cart and wishlist data are persistent.
 It is saved in the machine's local storage.
+11. You can navigate to a certain product's page from wishlist and cart.

 ## Techs use